-It makes no logical sense, but as the bigthink.com article titled Rethinking the Endowment Effect: How Ownership Affects Our Valuations, by Sam McNerney discusses, The Endowment Effect states that:
+It makes no logical sense, but as Rethinking the Endowment Effect: How Ownership Affects Our Valuations, by Sam McNerney discusses:

 The amount that people are willing to pay for the good is lower than what they are willing to accept when selling it.
 Put more simply, people place a greater value on things once they have established ownership.

-For years as a business buyer, seller and coach I have been confused by other small business owners and their unrealistic perspective on value.
-Time and time again I would see otherwise pragmatic owners become unreasonable when it came to the value they placed on their business, or assets associated with the business.
-They would seemingly disconnect from any rational, market-based valuation, and instead base their sense of value on things that would strike me as ridiculous and unrelated – like the value of their retirement home in Florida.
+For years I have been confused by the unrealistic perspective on value held by other small business owners.
+Time and time again I would see otherwise pragmatic owners become unreasonable when it came to the value they placed on their business.
+They would disconnect from any rational, market valuation, and instead base their sense of value on ridiculous and unrelated things – like the value of their retirement home in Florida.

-Of course, while viewing this behavior in others as strange, I never questioned whether I was overvaluing my own small businesses(which I was, of course).
-The Endowment Effect was hard at work.
-It is:
+Of course while viewing their strange behavior, I never questioned whether I was overvaluing my own small businesses(which I was).
+The Endowment Effect was hard at work as:

 Our irrational tendency to overvalue something just because we own it.

-Early researchers on the Endowment Effect identified the primary cause as fear of loss.
+Early researchers on the Endowment Effect identified the primary cause of the effect as fear of loss.